objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 caching at each step to speed up the assembly of the EO program.

 In EO version `0.34.0`,
-caching for different `Mojo` was done using unrelated different `Footprint` and `Optimization` interfaces, within which mostly the same methods were used.
+caching for different `Mojo` was done using unrelated `Footprint` and `Optimization` interfaces, within which mostly the same methods were used.
 The difference between interfaces is that in `Footprint` the EO version of the compiler is checked, while the rest of the checks are exactly the same.

-Now goals are `ParseMojo`, `OptimazeMojo` и `ShakeMojo` , in which caching can be applied, have directory of results and directory of cache.
+Now, goals are `ParseMojo`, `OptimazeMojo` и `ShakeMojo` , in which caching can be applied, have directory of results and directory of cache.

-The disadvantages of initial caching in EO:
+The disadvantages of initial caching in EO include:
-* the compilation time and the time of saving to the cache must be equal.
+* The compilation time and the time of saving to the cache must be equal, which can be challenging to verify.
-The problem with this verification is that the moment of compilation and the moment of saving to the cache must coincide.
-* verification data is read from a file on disk.
-This is a long and expensive operation.
+* Verification data is read from a file on disk, which is a long and expensive operation.
-* each purpose uses its own classes and interfaces for data caching.
-This makes the code difficult to extensibility and readability.
+* Each purpose uses its own classes and interfaces for data caching, making the code difficult to extend and read.

-Therefore, our target is to create a single class responsible for caching data and loading the necessary data from the cache, which can be used for any `Mojo` from the `eo-maven-plugin`.

-How do we want to fix this disadvantages:
+To address these disadvantages, the following solutions are proposed:

-1) Create a new class `Cache` that will be responsible for data verification, saving to cache and loading from cache.
+1) Create a new class `Cache` responsible for data verification, saving to cache and loading from cache.

 ```
 public class Cache {